Get

 The Malinois’ waterproof coat is easy to maintain.
 Brushing it once a week can help get rid of dander, and rubbing healthy oils on it will keep your dog looking shiny.

-This breed does shed their coat twice a year.
+This breed does shed its coat twice a year.
 So, to avoid the risk of your home being invaded by dog hair, you will need to continue brushing your pup at least once a day.

 Luckily, the Belgian Malinois can go a while without baths.
 Unless they have rolled in something stinky, they will not need a full bath that often.